 Which SSL certificate is the best for WooCommerce websites?

-Most major hosting providers include an SSL certificate in their plans, while others make them available for an additional fee.
+Most major hosting providers include a free SSL certificate in their plans, while others make them available for an additional fee.
 Typically, these are easy to install in just a few clicks.

 However, if your host doesn’t offer this, we recommend Let’s Encrypt.
 It’s a trusted service, offering free SSL certificates to support a more secure web.
 Note: many of the SSL certificates included in hosting plans come from Let’s Encrypt.